 Rules and Conditions

-1. The writer must have been born, live or have lived, study or have studied, work or have worked, in Cheshire.
+1. The writer must have been born, live or have lived, study or have studied, work or have worked, in the historical or modern county of Cheshire.
 For the purposes of the Prize, Cheshire is deemed to include the Wirral, as well as Warrington and Halton.
 Documentary evidence of eligibility may be required.

-4. Entries will be judged anonymously, by a panel chaired by Dr Ian Seed, from the Department of English at the University of Chester.
+4. Entries will be judged anonymously, by a panel chaired by William Stephenson, from the Department of English at the University of Chester.
 The decision of the judging panel will be final.
 No correspondence can be entered into concerning individual entries.

 Enquiries about eligibility, or requests for further information, should be directed to: